 You can work your way back all the way to the charging temp this way.
 Typically, this method will get you to a high quality salable coffee within 5 or 8 roasts.
 Easy right?

 Sort of, if you can taste the difference and if your machine is actually designed for precise control.
 It also needs to be installed in a way that doesn’t degrade the performance.

 It’s easy to buy a roaster and roasting is so hot right now that the industry is commoditizing the equipment.
 The problem is these are highly engineered systems.
 Installations matter.
 It’s not enough for them to merely look right.
 For peak performance, they actually have to be right.

 The bigger problem is that talk is cheap.
 Lots of manufacturers claim to know this stuff.
 Most of them are copying this right now to convince you that they do.
 Roast targets like this are precise enough that there really aren’t any shortcuts.
 To produce consistently excellent coffee, you really need a machine that’s designed and installed in a way that makes the work possible.

-Roasting high quality specialty coffee is a skill you can learn and a craft you can only earn.
+Roasting high-quality specialty coffee is a skill you can learn and a craft you can only earn.
 Roasting on a quality machine is easy.
 Coffee is the wildcard.
-You’ll be learning a lot more about coffee than you’ll be learning roasting.
+You’ll be learning a lot more about coffee than you’ll be learning about roasting.